 One of the most effective ways to engage youth is to help them forge strong connections with their neighborhoods.
 Helping to beautify their neighborhoods through the creation of murals instills a sense of pride in the participants.
 Many of Madison’s neighborhoods are pleasant, walkable areas – such as our own Willy Street neighborhood.
 Others, though, are sadly devoid of art or much that is humanizing.
-The Madison Mural Program hopes to change that for as many neighborhoods as possible.
+Our hope was to change that for as many neighborhoods as possible.

-Youth will be able to participate in mural projects all over the city – and meet and work with youth from different neighborhoods.
-We anticipate, though, that some of the most meaningful work will be done right in one’s own back yard.
+Youth can participate in mural projects all over the city – and meet and work with youth from different neighborhoods.
+Some of the most meaningful work will be done right in one’s own back yard.

-We intend to continue to create murals that are designed to last as long as possible.
-We will continue to work with the city arts administrator to determine reasonable expectations for the life of each work that is created.
-Maintenance plans will be built into the program.
+Do your research!
+Create murals that are designed to last as long as possible.
+Work with your city arts administrator to determine reasonable expectations for the life of each work that is created and build maintenance plans into each project.